bc-tools/for-latex/tutodoc/README.md

 Where is the documentation?
 ---------------------------

-At this time, there is a French and an English documentation writing with a tutorial-like flavor (in the repository, see the folder `rollout/doc`).
+Documentation is currently available in French and English, they arewriting with a tutorial-like flavor (in the repository, see the folder `rollout/doc`).